bet4a/d3wiki/CSV.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ **CSV**

+D3 provides built-in support for parsing [comma-separated values](http://en.wikipedia.org/wiki/Comma-separated_values) and tab-separated values.
+These tabular formats are popular with spreadsheet programs such as Microsoft Excel.
+Tabular formats are often more space-efficient than JSON, which can improve loading times for large datasets.

 <a name="csv" href="CSV#wiki-csv">#</a> d3.<b>csv</b>(<i>url</i>, <i>callback</i>)

 Issues an HTTP GET request for the comma-separated values (CSV) file at the specified *url*.
 The file contents are assumed to be [RFC4180-compliant](http://tools.ietf.org/html/rfc4180).
 The mime type of the request will be "text/csv".
 The request is processed asynchronously, such that this method returns immediately after opening the request.
 When the CSV data is available, the specified *callback* will be invoked with the [parsed rows](CSV#wiki-parse) as the argument.
 If an error occurs, the callback function will instead be invoked with null.